Join SSEN and Hack Pompey

 16:00-17:00: Show & Tell, and voting for the People’s Choice Award!

-While this isn't a contest, we will have some awards for your favourite projects.
+While this isn't a competition, we will have some awards for the teams that do well.

 Need a second opinion?